sngbird/Time-Defender/README.md

 -------------
 Requirements:
 Theme: Nearby in space, but distant in time.

-Integration:
-**Narrative or visual art (~time travel story) Mechanics (~time travel puzzles)
-Technical implementation (~geolocation/clock)
-Audience (~relates to a deep memory of someone close to you)
+Integration: Your crew is now on duty to keep the time stream intact.
+Keep it protected while you rip open space itself!

-## Asset Credits:
+## Art Asset Credits:
 - Music and Ship art: Ethan
-- Game sounds and background shaders: Lumina
+- Turret, Game sounds and background shaders: Lumina
-- Settings and other button art: Wyatt
+- Title, Settings, and other button art: Wyatt

 Core Requirements:
 --------